I am accepting new clients. Due to the global pandemic, I will be offering online telehealth appointments to new and current clients.

 Education and Credentials

 I hold a Masters of Science Degree in Clinical Mental Health Counseling, as well as a Bachelor’s of Arts in Psychology from Portland State University.
-Additionally, I am a Nationally Certified Counselor (NCC), a current member of the American Counseling Association (ACA), and serve as a board member of the Oregon Counseling Association (ORCA).
+Additionally, I am a Nationally Certified Counselor (NCC), a current member of the American Counseling Association (ACA), and have served (2015-2017) as a board member of the Oregon Counseling Association (ORCA).

-I am currently a registered LPC intern with the State of Oregon.
-As I work towards licensure, I am practicing under the supervision of Chelsea Brandenburg, LMFT, LPC.
+I am a Licensed Professional Counselor (License# C5638) with the State of Oregon.
 If you have questions or concerns regarding any ethical or professional considerations, feel free to contact me or the Oregon Board of Licensed Professional Counselors and Therapists at any time.